 This is now a separate interference, discovery causing play after an outside agency ball is erroneously brought into a game to be cancelled from the point where the outside agency begins to affect play.
-The outside agency may be either a ball from another game or a ball from the game that has not yet been played into the game or had earlier been pegged out and removed from the game.
+The outside agency may be either a ball that does not belong to the game or a ball from the game that has not yet been played into the game or had earlier been pegged out and removed from the game.
 The limit of claims is the end of the game.